-When introducing the foreigner stamp duty levy, the Victorian, New South Wales and Queensland governments said that it was only fair that foreign investors pay their fair share to fund government services and infrasture.
+The idea of a foreigner stamp duty levy was first led by the Victorian, New South Wales and Queensland government, stating that it was only fair that foreign investors pay their fair share to fund government services and infrastructure.

-You can avoid the extra stamp duty by either buying in another state, purchasing as joint tenants with an Australian citizen or simply waiting until you become a permanent resident.
+Apart from buying in the NT, there are other ways to avoid the levy, such as purchasing as joint tenants with an Australian citizen or waiting until you become a permanent resident (PR visa).

-What other rules and taxes apply to foreign buyers
+What other rules and taxes that apply to foreign buyers?

-Since the stamp duty levy was introduced in 2016, the Government has worked to put pressure on foreign ownership of Australian real estate.
+The Government has worked to put pressure on foreign ownership of Australian real estate since the levy was introduced in 2016.

 Below are changes to foreign property ownership that the Government proposed in the Federal Budget 2017.

 CGT exemption scrapped